MolotovCherry/Android-ImageMagick7/README.md

 Check out the release page for the [latest built binaries](https://github.com/cherryleafroad/Android-ImageMagick7/releases).
 This is built using the [default configuration](https://github.com/cherryleafroad/Android-ImageMagick7/blob/master/Application.mk).
 If you need a special configuration (for example OpenCL), you will need to build it for yourself from source.

 - OpenCL support is available for Qualcomm.
 OpenCL is recommended over OpenMP.
 Please [go here](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/libopencl/qualcomm/lib) in order to learn how to setup OpenCL build for the project.
 You only need to find your own `libOpenCL.so` file and copy it over for your project.
-I can't host it here due to copyrights. **For OpenCL support, you need to build the library yourself because of copyright issues (I can't host the OpenCL lib here, so GitHub can't build it for me)**
+I can't host it here due to copyrights. **For OpenCL support, you need to build the library yourself because of copyright issues (I can't host the OpenCL lib here, so GitHub can't build it for me)**. >Btw, Github Actions can do the build for you too, change the config file, and manually run the action.<

 # Quick Setup Instructions